 The hosts are typically deployed using virtual machines (VMs).
 VMs emulate a host and are an efficient way to deploy many operating systems and technology stacks to one physical machine.
 Diagram (a) demonstrates how traditional virtualization works.

 While virtual machines provide many benefits in terms of efficiency, there are also drawbacks.
-There is a memory tax for each VM, they can be slow to startup, and low utilization can result in wasted resources.
+There is a memory tax for each VM, the virtualized OS can be slow to startup, and low utilization can result in wasted resources.

 ALADDIN CORE PLATFORM